KIMBERGYPSY/improv-academy-rebuild2/README.md

 Project Title: Website Redesign of https://computercoach.com/

-Description: WE have been charged with creating a beautiful new website for a tech academy called Computer Coach.
+Description: We have been charged with creating a beautiful new website for a tech academy called Computer Coach.
 Using Version Control + Advanced CSS  | Academy Website Analysis + Development.

-Notes --> why did you build this project?” and “what problem(s) does it solve?”.
-It also helps to include your motivations for the project and what you learned from it.
-Features: If your project has multiple features, list them here.
-Don’t be afraid to brag if your project has unique features that make it stand out.
-You can even add screenshots and gifs to show off the features.

-Notes -->How to use: Here, you should write step-by-step instructions on how to install and use your project.
-Any software or package requirements should also be listed here.
-Technologies: List all the technologies and/or frameworks you used and their purpose in your project.
+We built this project to help give users who will visit Computer Coach's website a more interactive experience.
+We wanted them to get a feel of a tech company, so they can get an idea of what type of work they can expect to do.
+We also wanted users to find information easier and simpler.
+That way they do not have to go through to many steps.
+Which could cause the user to get frustrated and then have them leave the site.
+So that potential students can see who they might encounter while taking part in the program, we added a meet the team section.
+To showcase that graduating is possible, we decided to implement an alumni section.

+How to use: Once you open the website, there will be a navigation bar where you can click to view the different course options available.
+You can find Computer's Coach phone number to call them or if you would prefer to have someone reach out via email you can click the request info button.
+You scroll down a little bit you can find the apply now bottom.
+Scroll a little and then you can find Computer coaches partnerships.
+Scroll down and underneath  the hiring partners, you will find an image that talks slightly about the schedules that are offered at Computer Coach.

+Technologies: Figma, VS code, Netlify, Github and Code sandbox were used to create our website

 ***.......